scionproto/scion/doc/protocols/authenticator-option.rst

   When used with a DRKey :ref:`SPI <spao-spi>`, the field represents a relative Timestamp (*Ts*), counting the nanoseconds since the starting time of the associated DRKey :ref:`Epoch<drkey-epoch>`.
-  (See Appendix for a more detailed explanation about the field interpretation).
+  (See :ref:`Appendix<spao-appendix>` for a more detailed explanation about the field interpretation).
   The timestamp MAY be used to compute the absolute time (*AbsTime*) value, which corresponds to the time when the packet was sent.
-  The section:ref:`Absulte time derivation<spao-timestamp>` describes the derivation of *AbsTime* and the associated DRKey.
+  The section:ref:`Absolute time derivation<spao-timestamp>` describes the derivation of *AbsTime* and the associated DRKey.

   The receiver SHOULD drop packets with *AbsTime* outside of a locally chosen